natcap/invest.users-guide/source/coastal_protection.rst

 **2. Add backshore to a mangrove or marsh.**  If you know that you have a marsh or mangrove at your site, it is important to have its elevation in your cross-shore profile, so that those inter- or supra-tidal habitats are incorporated in the analysis.
 If you do not have this information and cannot conduct any field experiment to obtain it, we can reproduce the shape of the mudflat for you by adding up to three monotonic elevation profiles to your bathymetry.

+.. figure 10

 .. figure:: ./coastal_protection_images/PG_Option2.png
    :align: center
    :figwidth: 500px

 For each monotonic profile, you will need to indicate a run value “R”, from which we will estimate a slope by assuming 1 meter rise (slope=1/R).
 For a flat profile, you can either enter 0 or a very large number.
 Next we will need a cross-shore distance value for the beginning and end of this profile.
 Our convention here is that the beginning point of the transect is seaward of the end point.
 Also, since the origin of the X-axis is at the shoreline, with positive X pointing offshore, negative values are interpreted to be landward of the shoreline.
 Finally, remember that input profiles must have a spatial resolution of 1m (dx=1).
 If there is a gap between the last point of your bathymetry transect and the beginning point of the monotonic profile that we’re adding to that bathymetry, we will take that last known point of the bathymetry as a start point.
-Please use figure :ref:`BeachProfile` as a guidance on how to build mangrove profiles.
+Please use Figure 1 as a guidance on how to build mangrove profiles.

 **3. Modify a profile.**  If you choose this option, you will be able to add a monotonic profile or remove portions of a cross-shore transect.
 You can make up to four modifications.
 If you would like to add a monotonic profile, you will need to indicate a run value “R”, from which we will estimate a slope by assuming 1m rise (slope=1/R).
 For a flat profile, you can either enter 0 or a very large number.
 If you would like to remove a portion of the profile, you enter “-1” in the “slope” column.

+.. figure 11

 .. figure:: ./coastal_protection_images/PG_Option3.png
    :align: center